wireapp/wire-emails/README.md

 If the files are not updated automatically with the `Auto build` commit message, check the [commit list](https://github.com/wireapp/wire-emails/commits/master) for possible errors.

 To update shared text modules like headers, footers or signatures, edit the corresponding files in the [`src/partials`](https://github.com/wireapp/wire-emails/tree/master/src/partials) folder.

-**Coming soon:** Instant preview of the templates inside the browser!

 ## For Engineers